lisad/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 Note on _similar enough_: This specification requires nuance in order to allow both reasonably consistent synchronization and reasonable behavior in a wide variety of use cases and implementations.
 The language above is intended to give implementors both guidance and wiggle room.
 For example, the importer could convert a DTSTART time from UTC to the user's local time and save it as the displayed start time.
 Later, re-importing the same object with the same UID, the importing code could be smart enough to realize that the time hasn't _actually_ changed, and avoid changing the 'updated' timestamp or creating a conflicting event.
 This logic could be implemented by saving separate fields (imported time vs display time), by keeping a log of updates (log entry stating that the system auto-converted start time from X to Y), or by other clever algorithms.
 Thus, the clever implementation can avoid the appearance of an object that changes every time the calendar is synchronized.

-Note on _updated_: The definition of 'updated' in JSContact {{RFC9553}} is not rigorous or nuanced. "when the data in the Card was last modified" could refer to several instances of the card -- its internal implementation, its representation in an email share, its representation in an HTTP GET response (CardDAV, {{RFC6352}}).
-It's not specified whether 'updated' is the same as REV in VCard {{RFC6350}}, which is defined differently.
+Note on _updated_: The definition of 'updated' in {{JSContact}} is not rigorous or nuanced. "when the data in the Card was last modified" could refer to several instances of the card -- its internal implementation, its representation in an email share, its representation in an HTTP GET response ({{CardDAV}}).
+It's not specified whether 'updated' is the same as REV in {{vCard}}, which is defined differently.
 Neither definition explicitly covers vendor-specific fields.
 Thus, this specification makes additional recommendations for handling 'updated':

 * The value of 'updated' SHOULD only change when two conditions hold: the end-user makes a decision to change a value of a user-visible field, AND the export of the JSContact shows a different value.
 * Thus, non-user-visible fields like 'version' could be changed without causing the 'updated' value to change.
 A value such as 'language' could be set without changing 'updated' (if an implementation infers the language tag and begins to include 'fr-CA' as the language value in exports instead of no language, nevertheless this doesn't change the user-visible content).